• Skip to primary navigation

 By the time your child reaches middle school, they are likely ready to learn the blocking and tackling of money management.
 Many teens earn money regularly (even if they don’t have a job), and they probably have at least one regular bill to pay (their cell phone).
 Helping your teen open a checking account is a great way to set them up for a lifetime of success.

-Teen checking accounts share most of the features of adult checking accounts with a few exceptions.
-Teen checking accounts are typically joint accounts.
+Teen bank accounts share most of the features of adult checking accounts with a few exceptions.
+Teen bank accounts are typically joint accounts.
 That means that you and your teen have shared access to the funds in the account.
 Parents can typically monitor spending in teen accounts, and they may even be able to lock a debit card or prevent withdrawals from the accounts.

 We’ve reviewed the top teen checking accounts, and we explain how parents can use this tool to help their kids build money management skills.
 Note, some of these may be banking accounts - meaning they have spending and saving features, as well as other features - but they aren't hosted at a bank, but rather another financial firm.